-ADR 021 - Aircraft Fuelling and Fuel Installation Management Version 1.0 April 2024
+Document ADR 021 Aircraft Fuelling and Fuel Installation Management Version Issue 1

-3.2.2 Aerodrome Certificate Holders should prohibit the use of PEDs on the apron area, or should restrict their use to clearly defined and promulgated circumstances that mitigate the risks associated with their use.
+- b) a flight with insufficient fuel; - c) navigational errors; and - d) a degradation of confidence in the aircraft fire warning system. - 2.2 Aerodrome Certificate Holders should prohibit the use of PEDs on the apron area, or should restrict their use to clearly defined and promulgated circumstances that mitigate the risks associated with their use.
 These mitigations should be considered against the volatility of the fuel type involved, the proximity of vehicle and aircraft vents, the circumstances under which they may be operated, the category of the hazard, and the provision of an alternative non-interfering communication system.
 Passengers boarding or disembarking the aircraft should be discouraged from using PEDs when outside, but in the vicinity of, the aircraft.